Promo code SPRING2022 will be automatically applied at checkout!

 Weight loss is not a linear journey, and you may experience ups and downs along the way.
 It can be difficult to stay consistent with your progress as different life events come up or if you feel burnt out along the way.

-You may have more motivation to stick to your weight loss plan in the beginning, which may lead to quicker initial results.
-Getting someone to hold you accountable, whether it be your partner, a coach, or a dietitian can make it easier to stay on track.
+You may have more motivation to stick to your weight-loss plan at the beginning, which may lead to quicker initial results.
+Getting someone to hold you accountable (whether it's your partner, a coach, or a dietitian) can make it easier to stay on track.

-It’s important to remember that a healthy weight loss plan does not include extreme calorie deficits or overexercising.
-Engaging in these types of practices may even contribute towards a weight loss plateau.
+It’s important to remember that a healthy weight-loss plan does not involve extreme calorie deficits or overexercising.
+Engaging in these practices may even contribute to a weight-loss plateau.

-For example, undereating can cause your BMR to go down, which can slow your metabolic rate and make weight loss more difficult.
+For example, undereating can reduce your BMR, slowing your metabolic rate and making weight loss more difficult.

 a graphic of tips for getting over a weight loss plateau